Electricity production

 Knowing the structure of the origin of the delivered volumes makes it possible to determine what proportion of the weighted average price is the result of trading on spot markets, where there is a clear correlation between the structure of the hourly electricity production mix and the price (the greater the production of photovoltaic installations and wind farms, the lower the price).
 Contracts traded on forward markets, where it is the physical delivery of electricity that takes place many months in advance, allow the risk of future price changes to be priced in.

-• The balance of the cost of coal, oil, gas and fuel imports for June (the latest data) was PLN 9.3 billion.
-In the previous 12 months, we paid a total of nearly PLN 118 billion for net imports.
-It is worth noting that the cost of fuel imports from Russia for June amounted to PLN 123 million (or 1.3% of all import costs), compared to a total of PLN 1.6 billion in the 12 previous months Now only LPG fuel is imported from Russia.
+- The balance of the cost of coal, oil, gas and fuel imports for October (the latest figures) was PLN 9 billion.
+In the previous 12 months, we paid a total of almost PLN 112 billion for net imports.
+It is worth noting that the cost of fuel imports from Russia for October 2024 was PLN 115m (or 1.3% of all import costs), and the cumulative value for 2024 to October was PLN 1.2bn (LPG only).
+However, an embargo on LPG imports from Russia came into effect on 20 December.

 The graph shows the nominal (excluding inflation) monthly cost of imports of energy raw materials and fuels into Poland.
 This is a net import, i.e. it also includes exports from Poland of these products.